 Disposal of personal data documents

 Where a document containing personal data has been printed and the staff member has identified that it is no longer required for its original stated purpose that staff member is responsible for ensuring that it is destroyed securely.
-Any documents containing personal data may only be destroyed through shredding.
-Staff will use the school shredders in the main admin offices.
+Any documents containing personal data may only be destroyed through shredding or document disposal sacks.
+Staff will use the school shredders and document disposal sacks in the main admin offices.
 Staff must ensure that no documents containing personal data are re- used or put into the recycle bin.

 Use of removable media

-In the event that a staff member wishes to download personal data onto removable media he or she must source a school USB stick by requesting one.
-The USB sticks in school are encrypted.

-Staff members may not use personal USB sticks in school computers whether or not these are encrypted so that the risk of spreading a virus is minimized.
+Staff members may not use personal USB sticks in school computers whether or not these are encrypted so that the risk of spreading a virus is minimised.

 Any staff member who is found to be using personal USB sticks in school property may be subject to a disciplinary investigation.